mattrussi/gitlab-com-runbooks/certificates/README.md

 This is fine as we should have the key on minimally on a server, but may also exist inside of 1Password, and even better, inside a chef vault.

+#### Status.io-specific instructions

+At the time of this writing, status.io SSL certificate is being renewed manually.

+Status.io would silently fail if provided with mismatching private key or certificate chain.

+The private key can be found in 1Password, and when providing the certifcate chain, make sure you're providing `status.gitlab.com.chain.crt` and **not** `status.gitlab.com.chained.crt`.

+See https://gitlab.com/gitlab-com/gl-infra/production/-/issues/5260 for more details on what went wrong during our last renewal attempt.

 ### Re-keying a certificate

 If a certificate auto-renews but we have lost the private key, generate a new